-Student — Professor, it would seem almost that even on this earth that statement is true to a certain extent, as for instance when in the early morning you hear the birds singing for all they are worth; their consciousness seems to be even of a higher tone than ours is.
+Student — It would seem almost that even on this earth that statement is true to a certain extent, as for instance when in the early morning you hear the birds singing for all they are worth; their consciousness seems to be even of a higher tone than ours is.

-Student — Professor, may I ask a question?
-Does not the element of ratio enter somewhat into this discussion?
+Student — Does not the element of ratio enter somewhat into this discussion?
 The monadic entities have to have a long pilgrimage in the animal kingdom, and then they go through the human kingdom when the animal kingdom is finished.
 But I should think that there would be ratios of intelligence, like forming an equation, from one group to another group.
 But the two kingdoms are absolutely distinctly separate, because each one has its own pilgrimage to make on these planetary globes, and then when the human kingdom is entered there is another pilgrimage and then more faculties are manifested and these faculties of consciousness are expressed.

 G. de P. — That is true.
 The question of ratio does enter in, and that is what I alluded to when I spoke a while ago of the different grades remaining relatively the same.
 If you imagine the beasts of today functioning most generally in what you are accustomed to call the kama or desire principle, and human beings, average human beings of today, functioning most generally in what we call the manasic principle or the kama-manasic principle, you will see what I mean.